 On 14 December 2023, EBA published two draft ITS amending Pillar 3 disclosures and supervisory reporting requirements.
 These consultation papers are a first step in the implementation of the Banking Package (CRR3 and CRD6).
 In particular, these draft ITS seek to implement the changes related to the output floor, credit risk, including immovable property (IP) losses, capital valuation adjustment ("CVA"), market risk and leverage ratio.
-The amendments related to operational risk are not covered by these consultation papers but will be consulted on together with some policy products at the beginning of 2024.

-In line with the Roadmap, the EBA will follow a two-step sequential approach to amend both the Pillar 3 disclosures and supervisory reporting ITS, prioritizing, in step 1, those changes necessary to implement and monitor Basel III requirements in the EU.
-Later in 2024, as part of step 2, the EBA will develop those reporting and disclosure requirements that are not directly linked to Basel III implementation, together with those requirements with an extended implementation timeline.
+In line with the Roadmap, the EBA will follow a two-step sequential approach to amend both the Pillar 3 disclosures and supervisory reporting ITS, prioritizing, in phase 1, those changes necessary to implement and monitor Basel III requirements in the EU.
+Later in 2024, as part of phase 2, the EBA developed those reporting and disclosure requirements that are not directly linked to Basel III implementation, together with those requirements with an extended implementation timeline.